boxyhq/website/guides/jackson/configuring-saml-sso.md

 # Configuring SAML Single Sign-On

-To understand an overview of our SAML SSO, read [SSO Building blocks](/blog/sso-building-blocks).
+For an overview of our SAML SSO, read [SSO Building blocks](/blog/sso-building-blocks).

 This guide aims to give you some ideas about configuring the SAML SSO for your tenants and the best practices you can follow while implementing the same.